rojo-rbx/rbx-dom/format/binary.md

 ### PhysicalProperties
 **Type ID `0x19`**

-The `PhysicalProperties` type contains a flag which may be followed by a `CustomPhysicalProperties` value. `CustomPhysicalProperties` is a struct composed of five f32s:
+The `PhysicalProperties` type contains a flag which may be followed by a `CustomPhysicalProperties` value. `CustomPhysicalProperties` is a struct composed of five f32 values:

 | Field Name       | Format | Value                                                        |
 |:-----------------|:-------|:-------------------------------------------------------------|